hellonearthis/100-days-of-code/log.md

 ### Day 11: January 13, 2017

 **Today's Progress**: Worked on a bluetooth beacon using a CC2540 BLE module, which is actually a CC41-A module and explains why I was having issues with the AT commands.
 So I can now Name the beacon and adjust the power settings.
 Next step is to connects a C Cell battery and test how long it can work as well as thinking up a way to turn it into a key ring device.
 Which I might count as tomorrows hour of code :D

+### Day 12: January 14, 2017

+**Today's Progress**:  I got the bluetooth module wired and the coin cell battery didn't last long.
+I guess the overheads of blinking LED didn't help the low power mode.
+I also spent a bit of time writing some autohotkey scripts to make a boaring game less boaring.